bojanz/currency/README.md

 ### Smart filtering of CLDR data.

-The "modern" subset of CLDR locales is used, reducing the list from 562 to 370 locales.
+The "modern" subset of CLDR locales is used, reducing the list from ~560 to ~370 locales.

-This list is further reduced to 359 using a list of ignored locales, containing secondary non-official languages (e.g. Gujarati, Javanese).
-The ignore list is maintained by community feedback, developers wishing to use an ignored locale can open a pull request.

 Once gathered, locales are filtered to remove all data not used by this package, and then deduplicated by parent (e.g. don't keep `fr-CH` if `fr` has the